nb-qbits/tomcataws/README.md

-# Ansible Scalable and Load Balanced (SLB) Tomcat
+# Ansible And Tomcat

-An ansible playbook to deploy on Amazon AWS a scalable set of instances of Apache Tomcat 7 container proxied via a “load-balancing purpose” instance driven by HAProxy, as a bonus I  Nagios3 on all the instance, so even an example of infrastructure monitoring is given.
+An ansible playbook to deploy on Amazon AWS a scalable set of instances of Apache Tomcat

-So the ansible playbook will launch:
+ansible playbook will launch:

-* 2 EC2 micro instances tagged as *tomcat*
+* 2 EC2 instances tagged as *tomcat*
     * Security Group with port 8080 and 22
     * Tomcat 7 installed via apt